Regulatory and Compliance Unit

 We understand that certain insurers are requiring that plates be canceled at DMV, before insurance may be suspended or cancelled.
 You may cancel the plates with DMV following DMV procedures.
 If you cancel your insurance, you cannot operate.
 We want to be clear: you will not lose your permit or certificate authority to operate, you will not face citations, and your vehicle count will not be reduced due to the emergency.

 To all our Permit and Certificate holders who have insurance policy payment worries:

 Connecticut Insurance Department Commissioner Andrew N. Mais has called on insurers to immediately institute a grace period for insurance premium payments in light of the disruption caused by the COVID-19 pandemic.
 Please follow this link to read the press release

-Thank you.
-The Regulatory and Compliance unit team
+Thank you from the Regulatory and Compliance team.

 To customers who hold CDLs, please note the temporary waiver issued by the Federal DOT's FMCSA contained in this pdf document.

 The Regulatory and Compliance Unit of the Bureau of Public Transportation oversees the regulation of livery operators, transportation network companies, taxicabs companies, moving companies, and motorbus companies.

 Meeting facilities at CTDOT are ADA accessible.
 In addition, language assistance / translation services for public hearings conducted at CTDOT may be requested by contacting the Department’s Language Assistance Call Line at (860) 594-2109.
 Requests should be made at least five (5) business days prior to the meeting.
 Persons having a hearing and/or speech disability may dial 711 for Telecommunications Relay Service (TRS) and instruct the operator to contact (860) 594-2243.
 Language assistance and ADA services are provided at no cost to the public, and efforts will be made to respond to timely requests for assistance.